 In order to work out what the Ferengi would look like, Herb Wright worked with concept artist Andrew Probert and they started to produce different drawings.
 Wright remembers that the original brief he gave Probert was simple:

-In some of the early drawings, the Ferengi have small pointed beards, something Wright approved of for it reminded him of another inspiration for the Ferengi: Shakespeare’s Shylock, who puts business above all else.
-He went on to say that the beards also had distinct echoes of ancient Babylonian sculptures:
+In some of the early drawings, the Ferengi have small pointed beards, something Wright approved of because it reminded him of another inspiration for the Ferengi: Shakespeare’s Shylock, who puts business above all else.
+He went on to say that the beards also had distinct echoes of ancient Babylonian sculptures.

 That Middle Eastern look came right off the statues.
 What was Babylon all about?
 It’s the same issues of greed and gold that we were trying to endow the Ferengi with.
 But they were looking a little bit too Assyrian and a little bit too severe because of that.
 At the end of the day, I felt it was better, and so did Gene, that they would have hairless features.

 The baldness also accentuated the prominence of the brain.
 The Ferengi’s large, four-lobed brains almost led to them becoming more violent.

 “I had been deeply affected by the horror film Scanners,” said Wright.
 “There was a moment when I thought, ‘These are the smartest villains out there; they have to be.'”